Programme Related Questions

 Other countries, such as the USA, Canada, Australia and New Zealand, continue to use more traditional census approaches.

-It is for the UK Government and Parliament to decide whether the 2021 Census for England and Wales should go ahead, and in what form.
+We continue our research programme, and it is now for Parliament to decide whether the 2021 Census for England and Wales should go ahead, and in what form.

 Internet access, via computers, tablets and mobile devices, is increasing all the time.
 More than 80 per cent of households in the UK say they use the internet daily already.